celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Create Accounts for `ReleaseGold` Addresses and Lock Up Gold

-In order to use the balances from `ReleaseGold` contracts, we need to create accounts associated with `ReleaseGold` addresses, which are published here (**insert link**).
+In order to use the balances from `ReleaseGold` contracts, we need to create accounts associated with the contract.
+In the Baklava network, after they have been deployed we will public a document mapping the beneficiary address to `ReleaseGold` contract addresses.

 ```bash
 # On your local machine